SAP Business Technology Platform (BTP) – The Business Problem Solver

 The third type of use case is related to the new user experience.
 This is an example of bringing multiple channels into one single system by leveraging SAP Fiori.
 The fourth use case a very important use case in fact and is related to integrating multiple systems.
 Organizations not just use one siloed SAP system, they would be running other solutions from SAP as well as non-SAP solutions.
 So, the integration trait within the BTP provides you ready APIs, ready connectors with multiple systems, and in fact, there are more than 150 different types of connectors which are available.
 You can just subscribe to them and start using them.
 The idea of an intelligent enterprise is where you have seamless processes, irrespective of which application you are using in the background.

 We have covered four different types of use cases: Extending, Building, User Experience, and Integration.

-At the end of the day, the key takeaway message is, by smartly leveraging SCP, it can jump-start your digital transformation initiatives and makes you relevant to market demands.
+At the end of the day, the key takeaway message is, by smartly leveraging BTP, it can jump-start your digital transformation initiatives and makes you relevant to market demands.